-With the increasing adoption of AI applications across all areas of a company — from marketing and customer service to production control — one question is becoming increasingly pressing: Should we develop AI solutions in-house or purchase commercial software?
-In short, this is the “good ole” question of make or buy.
-This report is intended to provide helpful guidance for make-or-buy decisions with AI.
-It contains the following topics:
+As the use of AI applications increases in all areas of a company - from marketing to customer service to production control - a question becomes more pressing: Should we develop AI solutions internally or buy commercial software?
+In short, it's the age-old make-or-buy question.

 - General structure of the make-or-buy question for AI.

-- A framework together with decision criteria for solving the make-or-buy question for an individual use case from a lifecycle perspective.
+- A framework with decision criteria for solving the make-or-buy question for an individual use case from a life cycle perspective.

-- Selection of the optimal partner, potential pitfalls of different partner types, and aspects of a good partnering strategy.
+- Selecting the optimal partner, possible pitfalls of different partner types, and aspects of a good partnering strategy.

-Dr. Stefan Dierks, Senior Development Engineer, Corporate R&D, Rohde&Schwarz GmbH & Co.
+- Dr. Stefan Dierks, Senior Development Engineer, Corporate R&D at Rohde&Schwarz GmbH & Co.
 KG

-Matthias Neuenhofer, Project Manager Corporate Strategy, BayWa AG
+- Matthias Neuenhofer, Project Manager Corporate Strategy at BayWa AG

-Daniela Rittmeier, Head of AI Hub, Artificial Intelligence Center of Excellence, BMW Group
+- Daniela Rittmeier, Head of AI Hub, Artificial Intelligence Center of Excellence at BMW Group

-Thorsten Stein, Purchaser for Data Science, BMW Group
+- Thorsten Stein, Purchaser for Data Science at BMW Group